Cabana Target Drawdown Professional Series

 Unless otherwise indicated, performance data, benchmark comparisons, and statistics are for illustrative purposes and shown gross of advisory fees but net of trading costs.
 Performance data is expressed in U.S. dollar currency and it includes the reinvestment of dividends and capital gains.
 Target Drawdown is identified on a gross of advisory fees but net of trading costs basis.
 PTTRX is comprised primarily of intermediate-term, investment grade bonds.
 VBINX invests roughly 60% in stocks and 40% in bonds by tracking two indexes that represent broad barometers for the U.S. equity and U.S. taxable bond markets.
 SPY is an ETF that tracks the performance of 500 leading U.S. large cap companies.
 Benchmark indices will likely materially differ from Cabana’s Portfolios.
 Additional information regarding the VHM methodology can be found on the Independent Verifier’s report, which is appended and available upon request.
 Detailed information as to how the returns are calculated can be obtained online from the following link http://bit.ly/thecabanagroup_performance_reporting_methodology_July2019.

 No client should assume that the future performance of any specific investment or strategy will be profitable or equal to past performance.
-All investment strategies have different degrees of risk anthe potential for profit or loss.
+All investment strategies have different degrees of risk and the potential for profit or loss.
 There is no guarantee that any specific investment or strategy will be suitable or profitable for any investor.
 Asset allocation and diversification will not necessarily improve an investor’s returns and cannot eliminate the risk of investment losses.
 While loss tolerance and targeted “drawdown” are identified on the front end for each portfolio, Cabana’s algorithm does not take any one client’s situation into account.
 It is the responsibility of the advisor to determine what is suitable for the client.
 An advisor should not simply rely on the name of any portfolio to determine what is suitable.
 Cabana manages assets on multiple custodial platforms.
 Performance results for specific investors will vary based upon differences in associated costs and asset availability.
 All references to Cabana’s proprietary algorithm in this fact sheet refer to the most current version of the algorithm as of the date this fact sheet is published.

 This material is proprietary, and is not to be copied, reproduced, altered, deconstructed, or distributed without the express written consent of Cabana, LLC.